Richy011/fish-tank-guy/README.md

 ### Code Institute
 Project created in line with course content and within project 1 scope.
 The teaching material is comprehensive and very useful if not entirely up to date.

+<a name="acknowledgements"></a>
+## Acknowledgements

+Both Stand up and mentor meetings were very helpful in guidance and motivation

+I acknowledge that my 'commits' were not up to the standar I would expect, to start as I was a bit awamped with the task at hand and I believe they improved towards the end of the project and I will focus on them for the next project